AIML-IfI/uccs-facerec-challenge/README.md

     │   │     - Content (a dict): {
     │   │         'detection_scores': Array with shape (N, 1), # where N is the number of detected faces in the image │   │         'bboxes': Array with shape (N, 4),
-    │   │         'embeddings': Array with shape (N, 1)
+    │   │         'embeddings': Array with shape (N, 512)
     │   │         }
     │   │
     │   ├── probe-image2.pth
     │   ├── ...
     │
     ├── gallery_embeddings/
-        ├── subject1.pth
+        ├── subject1.pth          # each subject has 10 faces in the gallery
         │     - Content (a dict):{
-        │         'landmarks': Array with shape (10, 5,2), # each subject has 10 faces in the gallery
+        │         'landmarks': Array with shape (10, 5,2),
         │         'embeddings': Array with shape (10,512)
         │           }
         ├── subject2.pth